Pituitary Tumors

 - Hyperprolactinemia: Hyperprolactinemia is commonly caused by a benign pituitary tumor.
 Hyperprolactinemia symptoms could include menstruation irregularities and other menstrual problems, breast discharge in women, loss of libido, sexual dysfunction and headaches.

-- Cushing's disease: Cushing's disease is a relatively uncommon condition caused by a benign tumor in the pituitary gland producing high levels of the adrenocorticotropic hormone.
+- Cushing's disease: Cushing's disease is an uncommon condition caused by a benign tumor in the pituitary gland producing high levels of the adrenocorticotropic hormone.
 Cushing's disease symptoms include central weight gain, high blood pressure, high glucose levels, easy bruising, muscle loss (wasting), bone loss, depression, mood swings and abnormal stretch marks.

-- Acromegaly: Acromegaly is a very rare condition usually caused by a pituitary tumor causing excessive hormone production.
+- Acromegaly: Acromegaly is a rare condition usually caused by a pituitary tumor causing excessive hormone production.
 Acromegaly symptoms can vary and develop slowly over time.
-In children symptoms usually include excessive growth and in adults may include changes in facial features, hands and feet, high blood pressure, sleep apnea and arthritis.
+In children, symptoms usually include excessive growth and in adults may include changes in facial features, hands and feet, high blood pressure, sleep apnea and arthritis.

 - Endonasal trans-sphenoidal craniotomy: minimally invasive surgery with available advanced technology (computer navigational guidance, microscope and endoscopic visualization) for tumor removal